aaronmarrdesign/folio/_posts/articles/2012-10-22-managing-web-projects.md

 ![Alt The quality triangle](/blog/img/quality-triangle.jpg)

-The constraints illustrated by the triangle are often competing: increased scope usually increases the timescale and cost, less time available could mean increse in cost or reduced scope, and less money and resources available would usually mean an increased time scale or reduced scope.
+The constraints illustrated by the triangle are often competing: increased scope usually increases the timescale and cost, less time available could mean increase in cost or reduced scope, and less money and resources available would usually mean an increased time scale or reduced scope.
 [2]http://www.sqa.org.uk/e-learning/ProjMan03CD/page_13.htm [WAS Book]

 * Reducing the time available always affects the quality or scope.
-* Less money and resources available usually equates to reduced scode, not less time spent.
+* Less money and resources available usually equates to reduced scope, rather than less time spent.
 * Increasing the overall quality should equate to an increase in timescale and resources, rather than a reduced scope.[WAS Book]

 #### Minimum Viable Product and Phase Development